 Facts About Mesothelioma and Asbestos in Mexico

 Mexico imports tons of asbestos and uses it in many industries.
 It also manufactures and exports asbestos products, many for U.S. companies operating there.
-Here are some other important facts about asbestos and mesothelioma in Mexico:

 - By 2001, nearly 2,000 companies participated in importing asbestos to Mexico.
 Those companies employ about 8,000 people.